 Fish are able to live and breathe in water, but people need air to breathe.
 People drown when too much water gets into their lungs.
-When that happens, the lungs can't carry enough oxygen to the brain and the rest of the body.
+When that happens, the lungs can't put oxygen in the blood.
+Then, too little oxygen gets to the brain and the rest of the body.

 Drowning is the second most common cause of death from injuries among kids under the age of 14.
 Drowning can happen so fast — sometimes in less than 2 minutes after a person's head goes under the water.
 That leaves very little time for someone to help.

 Pools are awesome!
 What could be better than a dip in the pool and fun in the sun?
-But remember a pool's sides and bottom are usually made of concrete, a rock-hard material.
+But it's important to remember that a pool's sides and bottom are usually made of concrete, a rock-hard material.
 A slip or fall could be painful and dangerous.

 Other rules to follow:

 Lots of kids swim in streams, lakes, or ponds.
-Extra care must be taken when swimming in these beautiful places.
+Take extra care when swimming in these beautiful places.
 You can't always see the bottom of the lake or pond, so you don't always know the depth of the water.
-This is an additional reason to always swim with an adult.
+This is another reason to always swim with an adult.

 Although the fish swimming around won't hurt you, some ponds and lakes may hide jagged rocks, broken bottles, or trash.
 Wear something to protect your feet.
 Also, watch out for weeds and grass, which can trap even a good swimmer.
 If you panic and try to yank yourself free, you may get even more tangled.
 Instead, shake and pull your arms and legs slowly to work yourself loose and call for an adult's help.